spbnick/spbnick.github.io/_posts/2016-10-15-Gooseneck-fan-from-Jansjö.markdown

 I was practicing hot-air desoldering recently, and, although I did so on my balcony, I still had to breathe in quite a bit of fumes produced by heated PCBs and components (ah, the smell of popping electrolytics!).
-So I thought a bit of extra air movement could get them away from me, but my soldering smoke extractor would have been useless beside an already powerful air stream from the hot-air gun.
+So I thought a bit of extra air movement could get them away from me, but my soldering fume extractor would have been useless beside an already powerful air stream from the hot-air gun.
 That's when I thought something like a smaller fan closer to my face would be just about right, something like [this one, attached to a desk lamp][desk_lamp_fan].
-I was already using a Jansjö while desoldering, we had a couple extra from a flea market (who would even sell them?), and I thought putting a fan on one would be just the thing.
+I was already using a Jansjö while desoldering, we had a couple extra from a flea market (who would even sell them off?), and I thought putting a fan on one would be just the thing.

 Yeah a black Jansjö would be better, but I had a white one, so here it is.